Hippolytus (play): Critical reception

+Hippolytus and the nurse from a Roman 2nd-century sarcophagus from Tripoli, now in the Istanbul Archaeology Museums.

 In this play, all characters, humans and gods, have blindnesses that prevent them from understanding others, and these blindnesses combine to result in tragedy.
 The clash between Phaedra and Hippolytus is a conflict between what is repugnant and depraved — a woman sexually desiring her step son–and what is inhuman and arrogant–a young man that finds sexuality repellant.
 Hippolytus is possessed by a desire for purity, which is represented by the goddess Artemis.
 Hippolytus describes the goddess' purifying power in terms of the ancient Greek concept of sophrosyne, which is translated in the script variously as the situation requires–"wisdom, chastity, moderation, character".
 This play illustrates that it is not possible for a person to be sophron and also a devotee of Aphrodite.

 However, like any other famous play, Hippolytus has a variety of different interpretations.
 Traditionally, the play was generally agreed upon to (1) showcase a symbolic conflict of chastity vs. desire, which is seen through Artemis and Aphrodite, respectively and (2) highlight Hippolytus as the main character, while Phaedra exists as its foil.
 This sentiment was echoed by the chief critics, Wilamowitz-Mollendorf, Louis Meridier, and Max Pohlenz; while the three disagreed on other parts of the play, consensus was attained in those fields.

 Apart from that, there were multiple points of debate, which were mainly centered on Hippolytus' character's reception at the time.
 While some scholars saw Hippolytus' excessive chasteness to be his downfall, others interpreted Hippolytus' rejection of man's desire as proof of his ascension to the spiritual ideal of purity and consequently saw his death as a triumph.
 It is also suspected that Hippolytus' character received poor reception from ancient Athenians, as his behavior would have likely been seen as unnatural and consequently frowned upon.
 This is also inferred in lines 99-109 of Hippolytus, which showcases a conversation between Hippolytus and a servant who questions Hippolytus' abrasiveness toward Aphrodite: